TW-ASMP/TWmaximoConfig/Structural Hierarchy/04_org_hierarchy.md

                 * Work Area 2

 ## Notes
-* the portion of this hierarchy under Toronto Water is not complete; it will be completed before Phase 3 of implementation is complete.
+* the portion of this hierarchy under TW is not complete; it will be completed before Phase 3 of implementation is complete.